wp-plugins/thinktwit/readme.txt

 1. screenshot-1.png shows ThinkTwit working as a widget on the the ThinkTwit development homepage
 1. screenshot-2.png shows ThinkTwit working via shortcode within a blog post on the the ThinkTwit development homepage
-1. screenshot-3.png shows ThinkTwit working via a PHP function call in the header of the ThinkTwit development homepage
+1. screenshot-3.png shows ThinkTwit working via a Output Anywhere (PHP function call) in the header of the ThinkTwit development homepage
 1. screenshot-4.png shows the settings that can be configured within the widget

 == Changelog ==

+= 1.3.0 =
+- (25 Oct 2011) MAJOR UPDATES:
+* Re-organisation of FAQ and installation instructions
+* Author renamed to username in various places for consistency
+* Some db names renamed for consistency
+* Use of apostrophes changed for consistency
+* Renamed PHP function call (thinktwit_output) to output_anywhere and altered it to use args instead of listing each parameter
+* Moved shortcode and Output Anywhere functions in to ThinkTwit class
+* Added more default value constants
+* Introduced default stylesheet
+* Fixed time output error when using no-caching
+* Added no-caching to shortcodes and Output Anywhere

 = 1.2.2 =
 - (14 Oct 2011) Fixed incorrect PHP function call example in FAQ, fixed incorrect "Show Username" type in FAQ, fixed incorrect